agupta88ccs/Pi-Assignments/README.md

 ## Headless
 I still cant commit anything which is frustrating I am trying to figure it out but it keeps saying it is fatal.
 I wrote code for this as well but I am not positive it works smoothly due to my inability to see anything on the screen.

+## Hello Flask
+This assignment was pretty simple.
+I was able to figure it out, I think something must be wrong with my terminal or it is just very slow because it hasn't completey worked.
+Since I still cannot push things to github I am attaching a screenshot of my terminal.